GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 * Complete Viral Sequence
 * Host Genome
 * LTR sequences
- * LTRs sequences should comprised the "chromosomes": >LTR3 and >LTR5
+	* LTRs sequences 'chromosomes' should be named: ">LTR3" and ">LTR5"
 	* Provide only the sequences starting from the primer 'start' until the LTR's end.

 To annotate final results a GTF file downloaded from ENSEMBL is also required [ensembl FTP](https://www.ensembl.org/info/data/ftp/index.html).